oracle/gdk-intellij-tooling/README.md

-# Graal Development Kit for Micronaut&reg; IntelliJ IDEA Plugin
+# Graal Development Kit for Micronaut&reg; plugin

-The plugin provides a [Graal Development Kit for Micronaut&reg; (GDK)](https://graal.cloud/gcn/) project wizard which helps you generate GDK applications.
-GDK is a cloud-agnostic development framework, built on top of Micronaut.
-Using Graal Development Kit for Micronaut&reg; you can write once and then run it on multiple cloud platforms.
+This IntelliJ IDEA plugin provides a [Graal Development Kit for Micronaut&reg; (GDK)](https://graal.cloud/gcn/) project wizard which helps you generate GDK applications.

+GDK is a curated set of open source Micronaut® framework modules designed from the ground up to be compiled ahead-of-time with GraalVM Native Image resulting in native executables ideal for microservices.

-It also enables IntelliJ IDEA Ultimate Micronaut support for GDK projects.
+IntelliJ IDEA Ultimate Micronaut support is automatically enabled for GDK projects.
 Graal Development Kit for Micronaut was formerly Graal Cloud Native.

 ## Build plugin from sources